-If you give your baby water before she is 4 months old, make sure it has boiled thoroughly for 1 minute, whether it comes from a municipal system, private well, bulk container, or bottle.
+If you give your baby water before she is 4 months old, make sure it has boiled thoroughly for 1 minute, no matter where it comes from, whether a municipal system, private well, bulk container, or bottle.

 Photo: Pascale Turcotte

-All water given to babies under 4 months must be boiled, whether it comes from a municipal system, private well, bulk container or bottle.
+All water given to babies under 4 months old must be boiled no matter where it comes from, whether a municipal system, private well, bulk container, or bottle.

-You should also sterilize the containers in which you store boiled water, as well as baby bottles (see Cleaning bottles, nipples and breast pumps).
+You must also sterilize the containers in which you store boiled water, the same way you do baby bottles (see Cleaning bottles, nipples and breast pumps).

 How to prepare and store boiled water: